-Financial statements audit Risk / area of focus Risk identified Change from PY Details Risk of fraud in revenue and expenditure recognition Fraud risk / Significant risk No change In accordance with ISA (UK) 240, we consider the presumed fraud risk in respect of improper income recognition.
+Risk / area of focus Risk identified Change from PY Details Risk of fraud in revenue and expenditure recognition Fraud risk / Significant risk No change In accordance with ISA (UK) 240, we consider the presumed fraud risk in respect of improper income recognition.
 Due to the nature of SFC funding to the College, we have rebutted the risk of fraud around this specific income stream.
 We extend our work to consider the recognition of expenditure, in accordance with Practice Note 10, issued by the Financial Reporting Council, as applicable to public sector audit.
 Management override Fraud risk No change As identified in ISA (UK) 240, management is in a unique position to perpetrate fraud due to the ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that would otherwise appear to be operating effectively.
-Valuation of property, plant and equipment and capital funding Inherent Risk No change Given the value of the College's estate and the fact that a number of assumptions are made in the valuation, we assign a higher inherent risk to property, plant and equipment.
-Capital financing arrangements Inherent Risk No change We have identified an inherent risk in relation to the capital financing arrangements.
-Pension liabilities Inherent Risk No change We have identified an inherent risk in relation to the valuation of the pension liabilities.
-The College are an admitted body of the Highland Council Pension Scheme.
-The net pension liabilities on the balance sheet arising from participation in the scheme at 31 July 2017 were £10.4 million.
+Property, Plant and Equipment Inherent risk No change Given the value of the College's estate and the fact that a number of assumptions are made in the valuation of the College's fixed assets, in particular its estate, we assign a higher inherent risk to property, plant and equipment.
+Pension liabilities Inherent risk No change We have identified an inherent risk in relation to the valuation of the pension liabilities.
+The College is an admitted body of the Highland Council Pension Fund.
+The net pension liabilities on the balance sheet arising from participation in the scheme at 31 July 2017 were Σ 2.8 million.